Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Your tax code reflects this immediately

-- You see the saving in your next paycheck
+- You see the saving in your next paycheck — no forms, no waiting

-Step 4: Employer Benefits (And Passes Some Back)
+Step 4: Your Employer Benefits Too

-Your employer saves National Insurance contributions (10.8%) on the sacrificed amount.
+Your employer saves employer National Insurance contributions (10.8%) on the sacrificed amount.
 Many good employers share this saving:

-- Some match your contribution (e.g., you sacrifice £500, they add £100)
+- Some match your contribution

-The Financial Impact: Real Numbers
+The Financial Impact: Real Numbers by Tax Band

 Scenario A: Basic Rate Taxpayer, £500/Month Sacrifice

-- Gross salary sacrifice: £500/month = £6,000/year
+| Gross salary sacrifice | £500/month = £6,000/year |

-- Income tax saving (20%): £1,200/year
+| Income tax saving (20%) | £1,200/year |

-- National Insurance saving (8%): £480/year
+| National Insurance saving (8%) | £480/year |

-- Total tax & NI saved: £1,680/year
+| Total tax & NI saved | £1,680/year |

 Scenario B: Higher Rate Taxpayer, £1,000/Month Sacrifice

-- Gross salary sacrifice: £1,000/month = £12,000/year
+| Gross salary sacrifice | £1,000/month = £12,000/year |

-- Income tax saving (40%): £4,800/year
+| Income tax saving (40%) | £4,800/year |

-- National Insurance saving (8%): £960/year
+| National Insurance saving (8%) | £960/year |

-- Total tax & NI saved: £5,760/year
+| Total tax & NI saved | £5,760/year |

 Scenario C: Additional Rate Taxpayer, £1,500/Month Sacrifice

-- Gross salary sacrifice: £1,500/month = £18,000/year
+| Gross salary sacrifice | £1,500/month = £18,000/year |

-- Income tax saving (45%): £8,100/year
+| Income tax saving (45%) | £8,100/year |

-- National Insurance saving (8%): £1,440/year
+| National Insurance saving (8%) | £1,440/year |

-- Total tax & NI saved: £9,540/year
+| Total tax & NI saved | £9,540/year |

-Salary Sacrifice vs. Regular Contributions: Which Is Better?
+Salary Sacrifice vs Regular Contributions: Which Is Better?

 | Factor | Salary Sacrifice | Regular Contribution | Winner |